innFactory/flutter-todo-starter/README.md

 ### Backend

 This repository also contains a simple backend service to store the todos.
 Get it running by following the instructions in the [backend README](./backend/README.md).

+You will need to configure your IP address in the `packages/core/lib/src/environment.dart` file.
+To get the app connected to your local backend instance.